asofio/minimal-api-aks-poc/deploy-to-aks.md

 The IP address you see under EXTERNAL-IP (yours will differ from what is shown) is what we will use to ensure that our image has been pulled and is successfully running in AKS.
 In a browser window, visit the following address: `http://[YourExternalIPHere]:8080/`

 Congratulations!
 You have now deployed a .NET 6 Minimal API to AKS!

+## Next

+Lets create the ability to re-use this API by [creating a dotnet new template](dotnet-new-template.md).